dataminingbook/dataminingbook.github.io/pages/errata.rst

 * pg 559, **Random Classifier**, Line 2: To see this think **should be** To see this, think

+* pg 565, Example 22.9, Line 5: is he significance level **should be** is the significance level

 Chapter 23
 ==========